plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 Some CI/CD engines like Jenkins with Kubernetes Plugin only allows you to define a build pod and no additional resources.
 That makes PV Releaser unusable as something needs to create a PVC for the build pod.
 PVC Provisioner is a great workaround in this case - you can define a PVC right on the pod as annotation.

 ## PVC Provisioner Controller

+It should not be used anymore in favor of `ephemeral` volumes.
+Provisioner code will eventually be removed from this repository.

 ### Provision